EuroCRIS/CASRAI-Dictionairies/Objects/Grant Application Assessment.md

 ## Short definition
 Services contributed, in conjunction with the appraisal of grant applications, to examine something, formulate a judgement, and a statement of that judgement.
 ## Fields
-(following a description of Grant Application Assessment in the [Services - Research Scholarly](../Templates/Services%20-%20Research%20Scholarly.md) template):
 [Funding Organization](../Object-Fields/Grant%20Application%20Assessment/Funding%20Organization.md),
 [Assessment Type](../Object-Fields/Grant%20Application%20Assessment/Assessment%20Type.md),
 [Department-Division](../Object-Fields/Grant%20Application%20Assessment/Department-Division.md),